xuxiangsun/AAOD-ORSI/README.md

 @article{sun2023threatening,
-  title={Threatening Patch Attacks on Object Detection in Optical Remote Sensing Images}, author={Sun, Xuxiang and Cheng, Gong and Pei, Lei and Li, Hongda and Han, Junwei}, journal={IEEE Transactions on Geoscience and Remote Sensing}, volume={61}, pages={1-10}, year={2023}
+  title={Threatening Patch Attacks on Object Detection in Optical Remote Sensing Images}, author={Sun, Xuxiang and Cheng, Gong and Pei, Lei and Li, Hongda and Han, Junwei}, journal={IEEE Trans.
+Geosci.
+Remote Sens.}, volume={61}, pages={1-10}, year={2023}
 }
 ```
 ## Contact
-If you can not access to the download links, please contact to xuxiangsun@mail.nwpu.edu.cn (English and Chinese are all ok).
+If you can not access the download links, feel free to contact xuxiangsun@mail.nwpu.edu.cn (English and Chinese are all ok).